dcos/metronome/README.md

         cd metronome
         sbt universal:packageBin

-In order to build from source you will need protobuf version 2.6.1.
-This can be installed by executing the `./bin/install-protobuf.sh`.
-This will install protobuf to `$HOME/protobuf`.
-You will need `$HOME/protobuf/bin` in your path ( `export PATH=~/protobuf/bin:$PATH`).

 ### Running in Development Mode

 Mesos local mode allows you to run Metronome without launching a full Mesos